Our Signature Assessment: A Comprehensive Psychoeducational Assessment of Learning, Attention, and Mental Health from a Multi-expert Team

 - Clinical Team Meeting to review results: Before we meet with you for feedback, the clinicians involved in the assessment will meet to examine test results and discuss diagnoses.
 Our experts will also devise the next steps in a personalized, evidence-based Treatment Plan.

 - Psychology Feedback: When the report is complete, you will meet with a member of the psychology team to discuss the results of testing.
-We’ll provide you with a written report that can be shared with schools for support and accommodations.
+We’ll provide you with a written report that can be shared with schools to request support and accommodations.
 You’ll also have an opportunity to discuss the recommended Treatment Plan.

 - Physician Feedback: Our physician will meet with you following the assessment to discuss medication options if applicable.
 If you decide to proceed with medications, the physician will work with your family doctor or pediatrician to find the right treatment.